 My Favorite Motivational Mantra

-This is a classic but when I first read this, I thought it was useless.
+This is a classic motivational quote and mantra but when I first read this, I thought it was useless.
 Talent is everything.
 We should aim to be the most talented, the best.
 I was 22 when I first came across this poster.

 1)Being on Time: its really rare to meet someone who is always on time.
 Being consistently on time requires planning ahead and leaving early consistently.
 Nowadays people don’t see the value in timeliness but not leaving others to wait on you shows that you’re RELIABLE.